Ang Mo Kio family murders: Aftermath

 Nineteen years after the Ang Mo Kio murder case, the Singaporean crime show True Files re-enacted the murders, which aired on 30 May 2002 as the ninth episode of the show's first season.
 The names of the victims were redacted to protect their identities, while Lim Beng Hai and Michael Tan were addressed solely by their surnames.
 For unknown reasons, the murdered boy, Jeremy Yeong, was not depicted in the re-enactment, despite the depiction of his mother, Soh Lee Lee, and sister, Joyce Yeong, although the dialogue of the characters emphasized that there were three victims.
 The former trial prosecutor, Edmond Pereira, who eventually left his prosecutor job to switch to private practice and open his own law firm, was interviewed in the episode, stating that he felt sorry for the victims and that without the forensic evidence, the killings would not have been solved.

-The Ang Mo Kio case was also one of the iconic cases solved by Professor Chao Tzee Cheng, the senior forensic pathologist.
+The Ang Mo Kio case was also one of the notable cases solved by Professor Chao Tzee Cheng, the senior forensic pathologist.
 It was later re-enacted by the Singaporean crime show Whispers of the Dead in 2014.
 Both the killers Tan and Lim were renamed as Kelvin Tay and Lee Soo Han, respectively, for dramatic purposes, while Soh Lee Lee, Jeremy Yeong and Joyce Yeong were renamed as Mei Shan, Alan and Lisa for dramatic purposes and to protect their identities.
 The overall events and trial proceedings remained reminiscent of the real life events.